mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ### **_Heroku deployment_**

-To deploy to heroku you will need to set up your "Postgress" and you will need a storage to store your staic files and media file.
+To deploy to heroku you will need to set up your "Postgress" and you will need a storage to store your static files and media file.
 In this project I have used [AWS services](https://aws.amazon.com/).

 1. Create a requirement.txt file that is need to Heroku to confirm dependences.
 In your terminal please type: